California takes step back from reopening amid virus surge | WTOP

 Last week the state took the unprecedented step of ordering Imperial officials to come up with a new health order and on Wednesday the most restrictive plan in California was approved.
 It bars nonessential gatherings of any size, shopping in stores and indoor religious ceremonies.

 As the spread of the virus slowed in May, Newsom moved quickly to begin allowing businesses to reopen across the state.
-Bars got the green light on June 12 and quickly images emerged showing throngs packed tightly together, many not wearing masks as required by the state.
+Bars got the green light on June 12 and images quickly emerged of throngs of patrons packed tightly together, many not wearing masks as required by the state.

 For people planning gatherings of family and friends this Fourth of July weekend, Newsom urged them to reconsider.
 In Los Angeles County, Public Health Director Barbara Ferrer said many outbreaks were linked to parties and gatherings of family and friends.